Skip to content

 run_with_zmq_server

 Quick-start to serve Thing over ZMQ.
-This method is fully blocking.
-This method is blocking until exit() is called.
+This method is fully blocking, call exit() (hololinked.server.exit()) to unblock.

 Parameters: